15 DIY House Plumbing Tasks Every Homeowner Should Know How to Do

 Some of us are quite handy around the house; others, not so much.
-However, there are a few things that any homeowner should know how to do.
-Knowing how to do these fifteen DIY repairs can save you from calling in an expert and save you some money.
+However, there are a few home repairs and tasks all homeowners should know how to do.
+Knowing how to do these fifteen DIY house plumbing repairs can save you from calling in an expert and save you some money.

 Here are 15 things that you should know how to do around the home.
-We’ve included blogs for more in-depth information as well!
+If you're hesitant about doing any of these tasks, be sure to consult a professional first to avoid causing more damage.

 1. Snake a Drain